 Since applicants are pulled by grade-level and NOT by family, it is very possible this could happen.
 Please remember that if you choose to decline a spot because your other children have not been offered a spot and in the future another spot is offered to another child in your family, we cannot go back and reinstate the status of the spot you declined.

-We will begin offering available spots, via email and/or phone call approximately one week after the lottery pull on April 30th.
+We will begin offering available spots, via email and/or phone call approximately one week after the lottery pull date.
 This process can take some time.
 Each family is given a specific amount of time to respond to our offer.